Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

 Some of the best insurance companies for people who are overweight are:

-The best company for you will depend on your specific height/weight, other medical history and the amount and type of life insurance that you want.
+The company that will offer the best life insurance premiums for you will depend on your specific height/weight, other health conditions and the amount and type of life insurance that you want.

 Life Insurance Weight Chart

-Below are some of the heights/weights that can still qualify for Regular or Standard life insurance rates.
+Below are some of the maximum height/weights that can still qualify for Regular or Standard life insurance rates.

 Ages 18 - 59